Aeternix1/Experimentation/README.md

-# MISC
+# Experimentation
-Repository used to store information that is used in the process of experimentation and learning
+Repository used for experimentation and play when learning new concepts or ideas.